 1. Papers may be between 5,000 and 8,000 words in length including figures, references and appendices.
 The Abstract should be under 300 words in length.
 As well as appearing at the top of your paper, this abstract will be located on the contents screen for readers to peruse before they download the full paper.

-2. Papers must have been closely scrutinized for typographical and grammatical errors.
+2. EJISE is an English language journal and papers must have been closely scrutinized for typographical and grammatical errors.
 If English is not your first language then your paper should be proof-read by an English-speaking person, preferably one with experience of writing for academic use.
 Spelling should follow the Oxford English Dictionary.

 3. Key words.
 Within the journal Web Site there will be a search facility to look for papers that have been published and your keywords will be used in conjunction with this.
 Therefore please include at least six words or short phrases that highlight the topics covered by the paper.